U.S. strikes at a Huawei prize: chip juggernaut HiSilicon

 Huawei and the Chinese government could re-double efforts to build production capabilities that did not require U.S. tools, by investing in nascent Chinese competitors and buying from Japanese and Korean firms, even if that required quality sacrifices.

-Or Huawei could turn away from HiSilicon and revert to buying from overseas suppliers--just not American ones.
+Or Huawei could turn away from HiSilicon and revert to buying from overseas suppliers -- just not American ones.
 "There's talk of Huawei just turning to Samsung processors," for its smartphone, said Fuller.

 (Reporting by Josh Horwitz in Shanghai; Additional reporting by David Kirton in Shenzhen and Stephen Nellis in San Francisco; Editing by Jonathan Weber and Lisa Shumaker)